 Include a projected Action Plan, with proposed timelines.

-Please submit all Grant applications and supporting documentation on the SPRA Online Grant Platform prior to the end of day on April 10, 2023.
+Please submit your grant application and supporting documentation through the SPRA Online Grant Platform prior to the end of day on February 14, 2024.

 Click here to access the SPRA Online Grant Platform.